nais/wonderwall/README.md

 3. Visit <http://localhost:3000/oauth2/logout>
     1. The `authorization` header should no longer be set in the upstream response.

+## Docker Images

+Wonderwall is available on both GitHub Container Registry and Google Artifact Registry:

+- `ghcr.io/nais/wonderwall`
+- `europe-north1-docker.pkg.dev/nais-io/nais/images/wonderwall`

+For available tags, see [the versions overview on GitHub](https://github.com/nais/wonderwall/pkgs/container/wonderwall/versions).

-## Verifying the Wonderwall image and its contents
+### Verifying the Wonderwall image and its contents

 The image is signed "keylessly" using [Sigstore cosign](https://github.com/sigstore/cosign).
 To verify its authenticity run